fashberg/WThermostatBeca/README.md

 ### Can you add xxx as a feature

-I have been often asked if i can implement a specific feature.
+I have been often asked if I can implement a specific feature.
-Often the answer is: Because all internal routines (reading temperature, controlling the relay, reading the buttons, controlling the display) are controlled by MCU, which still runs proprietary closed source software, the behaviour cannot be changed!
+Often the answer is: Because all internal routines (reading temperature, controlling the relay, reading the buttons, controlling the display) are controlled by MCU, which still runs proprietary closed source software, the behavior cannot be changed!

 ## Don't like it or it doesn't work